tarantool/doc/doc/1.6/book/admin/upgrades.rst

 Tarantool is backward compatible between two adjacent versions.
-For example, you should have no or little trouble when upgrading from Tarantool 1.6 to 1.7, or from Tarantool 1.7 to 2.0.
-Meanwhile Tarantool 2.0 may have incompatible changes when migrating from Tarantool 1.6. to 2.0 directly.
+For example, you should have no or little trouble when upgrading from Tarantool 1.6 to 1.7, or from Tarantool 1.7 to 1.8.
+Meanwhile Tarantool 1.8 may have incompatible changes when migrating from Tarantool 1.6. to 1.8 directly.

-This procedure is for upgrading a standalone Tarantool instance in production from 1.6.x to 1.7.x.
+This procedure is for upgrading a standalone Tarantool instance in production from 1.6.x to 1.7.x
+(or to 1.9.x, which is actually the renamed 1.7 series).
 Notice that this will **always imply a downtime**.
 To upgrade **without downtime**, you need several Tarantool servers running in a replication cluster (see :ref:`below <admin-upgrades_replication_cluster>`).